hunt-genes/SMED8020/Day3-1-METAL/README.md

 ```
 #output file
 less LDL_METAL_META1.tbl

+#press "q" to exit
 ```
 ```
 #info about the output file format
 less LDL_METAL_META1.tbl.info

+#press "q" to exit
 ```
 ```
 #where we saved the stdout when we ran METAL
 less LDL_METAL.log

+#press "q" to exit
 ```

 ****Do you think we will we use the same genome-wide significance threshold (5xE-8) for the meta-analysis as we used for the GWAS?
 Why or why not?****